Join UCONN Engineering Ambassadors Presentation Team

 Applying to become an Engineering Ambassador:

-Please fill out the Google Doc to be considered for a position on Presentation Team
+The Google Doc to be considered for a position on Presentation Team will be posted here.

 There are a limited number of positions available each year and the application process is very competitive.

 We are looking for new Engineering Ambassadors!

 The University of Connecticut School of Engineering is seeking highly qualified students to serve as Engineering Ambassador Presentation Team members during the 2018-2019 academic year.
 The goal of the Engineering Ambassadors Presentation Team is to encourage learning in STEM (Science, Technology, Engineering, and Math) disciplines among all of today’s youths through outreach and mentorship.
 We also look to provide our Presentation Team members with opportunities for personal, academic, and professional growth through leadership and communication workshops and events with our corporate sponsors.

 So, you want to be an Engineering Ambassador?

 Then we want you!
 We are looking to fill a few open spots on our team, and would love to add you to our roster.